OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 ### Octopus Deploy CLI

 The Octopus Deploy plugin contains all of the commands necessary to perform the actions, but it still relies on the [Octopus Deploy CLI](https://octopus.com/downloads) being present on the build agent.
-Downloaded the Octopus CLI and extract it to a folder, then configure Jenkins so it knows it's there.
+Download the Octopus CLI and extract it to a folder, then configure Jenkins to know it’s there.

 Click **Manage Jenkins**, then **Global Tool Configuration**.
 Scroll to the **Octopus Deploy CLI** section and click **Add Octopus Tool**.
 Add a name for the tool and the path to the Octopus CLI, for instance, `c:\octopuscli\octo.exe`.

 ## Example build

-For this post, I'm building the PetClinic application which is a Java application that uses MySQL as a backend.
+For this post, I’m building the PetClinic application, which is a Java application that uses MySQL as a backend.

 ### Build setup
 To start, select a **New Item** from the Jenkins menu:

 ![The Jenkins menu](jenkins-new-item.png "width=400")

 Give your project a name and select **Maven project**.
-Click **OK** and you will see the configuration screen for your build definition.
+Click **OK**, and you will see the configuration screen for your build definition.

 :::hint
 I configured my build to create a unique version number based on the parameters I define below.
 This version number will be stamped on the artifacts of the build that are later pushed to Octopus Deploy.
-I've installed a couple of Jenkins plugins to make this work:
+I’ve installed a couple of Jenkins plugins to make this work:
 - Build Name and Description Setter
 - Date Parameter Plugin
 :::